 “Malzberg is a true hero.” —The Magazine of Fantasy & Science Fiction

 “There is no one, with the possible exception of Philip K. Dick, whose works, each one of them, are so unpredictable or so outrageous and outraged.” —Theodore Sturgeon

 “Barry Malzberg is one of science fiction’s most literate and erudite writers.” —New York Times Book Review

 ABOUT THE AUTHOR

-BARRY N. SALZBURG is an American writer, editor and agent.
+BARRY N. MALZBERG is an American writer, editor and agent.
 His prolific career has spanned numerous genres—most notably crime and science fiction.
 Malzberg was particularly active in the science fiction scene of the early seventies, although he became disillusioned with the market forces defining the field and has rarely published SF works since.
 His most recent activity in the field has been in the form of advice columns for writers in the quarterly magazine of the Science Fiction and Fantasy Writers of America.
 Malzberg won the first John W. Campbell Memorial Award for his novel Beyond Apollo in 1973.
 Over the years, his writing has been shortlisted for the Hugo, Nebula and Philip K. Dick Awards, among others.

 OTHER ANTI-OEDIPAL TITLES BY BARRY N. MALZBERG